future4code/Mayara-Amaral/semana16/aula44/bancoDeDados.md

 e.
 Código de erro: 1054.
 Coluna desconhecida 'nome' na 'lista de campos'.
 Na tabela, nome está em inglês, e foi passado em português.

+Exercício 4

+a.
+SELECT * FROM Actor WHERE (name LIKE "A%" OR name LIKE "J%") AND salary > 300000;
+Selecione todos os atores, onde o nome comece com a letra A ou com a letra J e que o salário seja maior que trezentos mil reais.

+b.
+SELECT * FROM Actor WHERE (name NOT LIKE "A%") AND salary > 350000;

+c.
+SELECT * FROM Actor WHERE name LIKE "%g%" OR name LIKE "%G%";

+d.
+SELECT * FROM Actor WHERE (name LIKE "%g%" OR name LIKE "%G%" OR name LIKE "%A%" OR name LIKE "%a%") AND (salary BETWEEN 350000 AND 900000);

+Exercício 5